Cannes: Film spotlights one of Japan's last WWII stragglers | DW | 06.07.2021

 Dozens of stragglers held out in remote parts of the Asia-Pacific region in the years after the war, including Sergeant Shoichi Yokoi, who finally surrendered on the Pacific island of Guam in January 1972.
 Remarkably, the last confirmed former soldier to lay down his weapon was Teruo Nakamura, on the Indonesian island of Morotai on December 18, 1974.

-"I was in junior high school when Onoda returned to Japan and I remember it well," said Yoichi Shimada, a professor of international relations at Fukui Prefectural University.
+"I was in junior high school when Onoda returned to Japan and I remember it well," Yoichi Shimada, a professor of international relations at Fukui Prefectural University, told DW.

 "The thing that struck me most was that he was upright.
-He looked people straight in the eye, he looked like a man with the qualities of a soldier, and people were impressed by that," Shimada told DW.
+He looked people straight in the eye, he looked like a man with the qualities of a soldier, and people were impressed by that," Shimada said.

-Onoda's demeanor was in contrast to that of Yokoi, who had returned a couple of years earlier and cried during a press conference.
+Onoda's demeanor contrasted from that of Yokoi, who had returned a couple of years earlier and cried during a press conference.

-"That is not the action of a Japanese soldier to weep in public," said Shimada.
-"He was too weak mentally and people were glad to see that Onoda had withstood the tests of nearly 30 years without breaking.
+"That is not the action of a Japanese soldier to weep in public," Shimada said.
+"He was too weak mentally, and people were glad to see that Onoda had withstood the tests of nearly 30 years without breaking.
 His spirit and principles impressed me."

 "A movie like this — looking at the war, the experiences of this one man and the reception he got when he finally came back to Japan — is certain to appeal to a lot of people," she said.
 "It's exotic, it has uniquely Japanese elements and I think that at a time when masculinity has gone a bit out of fashion, Onoda's masculinity and bravery will show through."